pjh5672/YOLOv2/README.md

-# YOLOv2
+# <div align="center">YOLOv2</div>

-YOLOv2 implementation using PyTorch
+This is a repository for PyTorch implementation of YOLOv2 following the original paper (https://arxiv.org/abs/1612.08242).